Changing XenCenter Options

 - The application and any resources it requires.

-Place plug-in components into a plug-ins subfolder in your XenCenter installation folder.
+Place the plug-in components into a plug-ins subfolder in your XenCenter installation folder.
 The components are loaded when XenCenter starts.
 For example, in a default installation of XenCenter, your plug-ins would be located here:

 C:\Program Files\Citrix\XenCenter\plugins \<your_organization_name>\<your_plugin_name> <!--NeedCopy-->

 To see a list of plug-ins currently available in XenCenter, and to enable or disable individual plug-ins, on the Tools menu, select Options.
 The Options dialog box is displayed.
 From the list of options on the left pane, select Plugins.

 To learn how to create plug-ins for XenCenter, see the samples and accompanying documentation in the XenCenter Plug-in Specification and Examples repository.
 You can access this webpage anytime from XenCenter by clicking XenCenter Plugins online on the Help menu.